PelionIoT/mbl-config/.github/issue_template.md

    ************************************** WARNING **************************************

-   The ciarcom bot parses this header automatically.
+   The ciarmcom bot parses this header automatically.
 Any deviation from the template may cause the bot to automatically correct this header or may result in a warning message, requesting updates.

    Please ensure that nothing follows the Issue request type section, all issue details are within the Description section and no changes are made to the template format (as detailed below).

    *************************************************************************************